rygall/colorvid/README.md

     python main.py

-Then select a file to colorize using the menu
+Then select a file to colorize using the interface.

 Results are saved in the _**result_videos**_ folder.